wierus-ps/coursera/README.md

-# coursera-test
+# Coursera - solutions for HTML, CSS and Javascript course
-Coursera test repository
+Solution repository